sourcegraph/handbook/content/engineering/distribution/goals.md

   - ~~Create a Kubernetes deployment PoC.~~ Done: 3.19
   - ~~Design Dhall Architecture.~~ Done: 3.20
   - Migrate internal deployments to Dhall, onboard other teams on how to make changes with Dhall and collect feedback. **In progress**
+  - Create a demo video/presentation to gather customer feedback. **In progress**
-  - Create customer facing migration path and how-to documentation. _Estimated: 3.22_
+  - Create customer facing migration path and how-to documentation. _Estimated: 2020_
   - Use Dhall to generate public Kubernetes manifests.
   - Migrate a highly technical customer to Dhall and collect usage feedback.
   - Design customization workflow.